predix-ui/predix-ui/_pages/develop/context-browser.md

 </px-context-browser>
 ```

-If you want to configure any keys, *you must set all the keys* -- even keys that you do not want to changef from their default value.
+If you want to configure any keys, *you must set all the keys* -- even keys that you do not want to change from their default value.
 If any of the keys are not defined, the context browser will fail.

 # Lazy load items